Financial Aid FAQ

 What happens after I file?

-The processor will send a Student Aid Report (SAR).
+The Department of Education will send a Student Aid Report (SAR).
 When you receive this, check it for errors.
-Correct any errors online or give your corrected SAR to your advisor.
-The Financial Aid Processing Center will notify you of any further steps you made need to take.
+Correct any errors online.
+The Financial Aid Office will notify you of any further steps you may need to take.
 You may have to complete and submit one or more of the following:

 - Institutional Verification Form (IVF) - all sections and signatures